sranjan-git/sranjan-git/README.md

 ## 🌟 Certifications

+- Quantum Computing Fundamentals by Udemy
+- AWS Cloud Practitioner Essentials by AWS
-- HTML, CSS and JavaScript for Web Developers by Coursera, AWS Cloud Practitioner Essentials by AWS
+- HTML, CSS and JavaScript for Web Developers by Coursera
-- AWS Cloud Practitioner Essentials writeup on Medium

 ## 🤝 Contributing